openframeworks/ofSite/documentation/utils/ofUtils_functions.markdown

 Get the number of frames rendered since the program started.

-Returns: the number of frames rendered since the program started.
+**Returns**: the number of frames rendered since the program started.